Proven Tips to Safeguard Cash Flow: Learn to Build a Customer-Centric Mindset Across the A/R Team

 What stops A/R teams from adopting a customer-centric mindset

 Here are three most commonly understood challenges that stop A/R teams from progressing towards providing customer experience:

-Hence, the most effective way to reduce Days Sales Outstanding(DSO) would be to channel the A/R teams to adopt a more customer-centric approach going forward.
-The shift towards becoming a customer-first function might be challenging and a long-term process, but it is definitely an essential step towards improving cash flow and customer retention.
+Hence, the most effective way to reduce days sales outstanding (DSO) would be to channel A/R teams to adopt a more customer-centric approach going forward.
+The shift towards becoming a customer-first function might be challenging and a long-term process, but it is essential to improve cash flow and customer retention.